Suzanne rides tall in the saddle,

 Strange how through care depths of love grow.

-What this poor body and fierce will could bear!
+What this poor body and fierce will must bear!

 Courage!
 Courage!
 Suzanne offering Saturdays